Ayu-Github07/Assignments/README.md

 ### Submitted HTML & CSS Assignment on 26/02/2022
 - Check inside HTML CSS & JavaScript Assignment Repo for the submissions
+- Link to my personal portfolio website that I have hosted in Github http://ayu-github07.github.io